MSc Applied Statistics (online)

 Modules can be taken either stand-alone for CPD purposes or as part of a programme of study working towards a MSc award over a maximum of 60 months.
 If interested in this mode of study please email science-masters@strath.ac.uk for further information on how to apply.

-Apply for on-campus delivery below or apply to online version of MSc Applied Statistics in Health Sciences.
+Apply for online delivery below or apply to on-campus version of MSc Applied Statistics.

 Have you considered?